If you’ve been on the fence about creating a personal brand, you’re not alone!

-One argument is that a personal brand can sometimes end up outshining the reputation or legacy of the business brand.
+One argument is that a personal brand can sometimes end up outshining the reputation or legacy of the business.

-This can put incredible strain and responsibility on the individual and their ability to take time off or escape the proverbial limelight.
+This can put incredible strain and responsibility on the individual and their ability to ever remove themselves from the business.

-But when you dig a little deeper there are plenty of ways to avoid that outcome and still reap the benefits of personal branding.
+But when you dig a little deeper there are plenty of ways to avoid that outcome and still reap the benefits of building a personal brand.

-Here are some of the reasons we think a personal brand can be a critical part of business success in 2019 and beyond!
+Here are some of the reasons we think a personal brand can be a critical part of business growth.

-Reason 1: It gives you more leverage and flexibility
+Reason 1: A personal brand gives you more leverage and flexibility

-The first major advantage you have when it comes to building a personal brand is the leverage it gives you by having an audience that buys into you on a personal level.
+The first major advantage you have when it comes to building a personal brand is the leverage it gives you.

 Your brand will naturally evolve over time and even though your vision should remain the same throughout, your priorities, objectives, and overall business direction will likely change.

-There is also every chance that you may want to create and startup new business ideas/products and services so having an audience you can bring with you into those new ventures due to the existing trust and relationship, is a huge advantage.
+So having an audience you can bring with you into those new ventures a huge advantage.

-Reason 2: It allows your audience to build a stronger connection with you
+Reason 2: Having a personal brand allows your audience to build a stronger connection with you

 This can be incredibly powerful from both an impact and an infulence standpoint